innovationOUtside/jupyter_anywidget_graphviz/README.md

 ![Example of graphviz anywidget](images/graphviz_anywidget.png)

 ## Usage

-This runs in a Jupyter environment:
+This runs in a browser based Jupyter environment and uses the browser machinery to run the wasm application.

 ```python
 # Import package